JM1/ovs-nuevomatchup-reproducer/README.md

   How does a ruleset, which causes a high number of iSets, look like?
 Would it be likely that OpenShift or OpenStack environments would face a huge number of iSets?

+  ***Answer:*** We did not test OpenShift/OpenStack rulesets.
+Please keep in mind that the number of iSets and their coverage can be calculated easily given a ruleset.

 * Table 2 in [Rashelbach et al. (2020)] (p.
 552) shows that iSet coverage decreases with a decreasing number of rules.
   For 10K rules, the best iSet coverage of 65%+-35% is with 4 iSets.
 Figure 14 in [Rashelbach et al. (2020)] (p.
 552) shows that execution time of NuevoMatch with 4 iSets is already higher than when using CutSplit without NuevoMatch.